rossprogram/rossprogram.github.io/students/faq.md

 #### How many students are admitted to the Program?

-We admit approximately 64 first-year students, supported by about a dozen junior counselors and about 16 counselors.
+We admit approximately 75 first-year students, supported by 10 to 20 junior counselors, and about 20 counselors.

 #### What is the ratio of boys to girls?